Semantic HTML: The Superpower Your Components Are Missing by Hasti Sutaria on June 6, 2025 632 views

 🎯 What Even Is Semantic HTML?

 Semantic HTML uses elements that describe their purpose.
-Instead of a generic <div>
+Instead of a generic <div>, you use:

 These aren’t just for style.
 They help search engines to rank, screen readers to interpret, and even developers to maintain your page’s structure.